Auri-Fex/Halcova/halcova/world_wiki/docs/halcova/halcova_stories/03_the_constrained_story_v2.md

 But patterns didn't determine.
 They just described.

 And Àrnnav was writing her own description now, in a ledger of her own making, with ink that no one else could read.

----

-*End of "The Constrained" (v2)*

----

-## Triptych Closing Note

-Three stories.
-Three perspectives on the same system.
-Three people discovering that the patterns they were assigned—purchased or true—don't determine who they become.

-Fèinnav learned that her privileged future was built on lies, and chose to live her true Thorn pattern in her own way.

-Vèirnav learned that the dead carry secrets worth dying for, and chose to give those secrets to someone who could use them.

-Àrnnav learned that the constrained can still make choices, and chose to build connections that might outlast the system that tried to crush her.

-The ledger remains open.
-The patterns continue to be drawn.
-But the pen—the pen is starting to change hands.

-*End of the Fonváros Triptych*